sveltejs/svelte/documentation/docs/06-runtime/02-context.md

 Svelte will warn you if you get it wrong.

-Similarly, to pass primitive values through context, use functions as described in [Passing state into functions]($state#Passing-state-into-functions)
+Similarly, to pass primitive values through context, use functions as described in [Passing state into functions]($state#Passing-state-into-functions).

 ## Component testing